ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 snort  : ok=4  changed=2  unreachable=0  failed=0  skipped=4  rescued=0  ignored=0
 ```

-As you see there are many more tasks executed than just the mere adding of the rules.
-For example the role takes care of reloading the Snort service after the rule was added.
-Other tasks verify that the entered variables are in fact correct.
+As you can see when you run this playbook, there are many tasks executed in addition to adding the rules.
+For instance, the role reloads the Snort service after the rule is added.
+Other tasks ensure that the variables are defined and verified.

-This shows again how valuable re-usable roles can be: it is possible to not only make your content re-usable, you can also add verification tasks and other important steps which are neatly hidden inside the role.
-Users of the role do not need to know the specifics of how Snort works to use the role and embed it into their automation.
+This yet again highlights the value of using roles.
+By taking advantage of roles, not only you make your content re-usable but you can also add verification tasks and other important steps and keep them neatly hidden inside the role.
+The users of the role do not need to know the specifics of how Snort works in order to use this role as part of their security automation.

 ## Step 3.6 - Verfiy changes

-A quick way to see if the rules were properly written is to check the content of the `/etc/snort/rules/local.rules` file on the Snort server.
+A quick way to check if the rules were written correctly is to SSH to the Snort server and look for the content of the `/etc/snort/rules/local.rules` file.

-Another way is to use Ansible for this: we created an Ansible role to find existing rules in Snort: [ids_rule_facts](https://github.com/ansible-security/ids_rule_facts).
-Let's use it to verify that the rule is indeed installed on the Snort server.
+Another way is to use Ansible.
+We have created another Ansible role that finds existing rules in Snort.
+This role is called [ids_rule_facts](htithub.com/ansible-security/ids_rule_facts).
+Let's use this role to verify that the rule we wrote in our playbook is installed on the Snort server.

-First, let's install the role with `ansible-galaxy`:
+First, as you did previously, install the role with `ansible-galaxy`:

 ```bash
 [student<X>@ansible ~]$ ansible-galaxy install ansible_security.ids_rule_facts